chadly/requirejs-web-workers/README.md

 	});
 ```

-The plugin will return an initilized `Worker` object which will resolve the given module ID with the currenlty configured requireJS configuration (no need to hardcode script paths just for web workers).
+The plugin will return an initilized `Worker` object which will resolve the given module ID with the currently configured requireJS configuration (no need to hardcode script paths just for web workers).

 If Worker is not defined (IE < 10), the plugin will load a [fake Worker implementation](http://code.google.com/p/fakeworker-js/) so that your scripts can utilize the same Worker API whether the browser supports it or not.